ora0600/confluent-operator2GKE/usecases/confluentREADME.md

 If you did run already `terraform apply` in [terraform/aws](terraform/aws) or [terraform/gcp](terraform/gcp) then you deployed the following objects:
 * K8s dashboard
+ See above how to start k8s dashboard, you need a token to access
- 1. use for gcp `gcloud config config-helper --format=json | jq -r ‘.credential.access_token’` for login
+ 1. use for gcp `gcloud config config-helper --format=json | jq -r '.credential.access_token'` for login
  2. use for aws `kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep eks-admin | awk '{print $1}')`
 * Confluent Operator
 * Confluent Cluster running in Multi-Zone with with replica of 3 for Zookeeper and Kafka Broker